 Program details

-The Workers' rights education and support services program will include an impact study and delivery of education and support services to empower workers to understand their work rights and develop confidence in seeking rectification of issues they may encounter in the workplace.
+The Workers' rights education and support services program includes delivery of education and support services to empower workers to understand their work rights and develop confidence in seeking rectification of issues they may encounter in the workplace.

 Funded Organisation

-Multicultural Australia will receive funding from the Workers' rights education and support services program and will work in collaboration with the Queensland Program of Assistance to Survivors of Torture and Trauma.
+Multicultural Australia in collaboration with the Queensland Program of Assistance to Survivors of Torture and Trauma delivers services and training under this program.

 Back to top